lilt/lilt-node/docs/DocumentsApi.md

 let apiInstance = new LiltNode.DocumentsApi();
 let name = "name_example"; // String | A file name.
 let projectId = 56; // Number | A unique Project identifier.
-let body = "body_example"; // String | The file contents to be uploaded.
+let body = "/path/to/file"; // File | The file contents to be uploaded.
 The entire POST body will be treated as the file. let opts = {
   'pretranslate': "pretranslate_example", // String | An optional parameter indicating if and how the document will be pretranslated upon being uploaded.
 The accepted values are `null`, `tm`, or `tm+mt`
   'autoAccept': true, // Boolean | An optional parameter to auto-accept segments with 100% translation memory matches when the `pretranslate` option is also set, or to auto-accept any target data that is present when the uploaded file is XLIFF.
 If omitted or set to `false`, no segments will be auto-accepted.